monky-hs/monky/README.md

 # Why monky for status generation

 * + On my machine, monky tends to use less cpu time than others, which is relevant for laptops
-* - monky takes a fair amount of disk space (ghc dependency) and has bigger binaries (mostly ghc RTS)
+* - monky takes a fair amount of disk space (ghc dependency) and has larger binaries (mostly ghc RTS)

 ## Why use monky instead of conky?